 On Tuesday 6 March 2018, the CAP value will decrease from £55/MWh to £47/MWh.
 As a result, Parties may notice a change in their Credit Cover Percentage, and should review the amount of Credit Cover lodged.

 The CAP review trigger level value will remain at its current value of +/- £6/MWh.

 Each BSC Party is required to lodge collateral with ELEXON to ensure that there are sufficient funds available to cover that Party’s Trading Charges should the Party become unable to pay.

-Under the BSC arrangements, payments to and from Trading Parties in respect of Trading Charges arising on any particular Settlement Day are made, on average, twenty-nine calendar days later.
-Thus, at any given time, Trading Parties may have debts (or be due payments) in respect of Trading Charges incurred, on average, over the previous twenty-nine days.
+Under the BSC arrangements, payments to and from Trading Parties in respect of Trading Charges arising on any particular Settlement Day are made, on average, 29 calendar days later.
+Therefore, at any given time, Trading Parties may have debts (or be due payments) in respect of Trading Charges incurred, on average, over the previous twenty-nine days.

 The Credit Default processes are triggered when a Party’s Credit Cover Percentage (CCP) exceeds a number of thresholds.
 The Level 1 Credit Default process is triggered when the CCP exceeds 80% and the Level 2 Credit Default process is triggered when the CCP exceeds 90%.

-If a Party fails to resolve a Credit Default situation the Party will potentially be in default of the Balancing and Settlement Code.
+If a Party fails to resolve a Credit Default situation the Party will potentially be in default of the Balancing and Settlement Code Section H3.1.1.
 If this occurs, a meeting of the BSC Panel will be convened for decision on the next steps regarding the Party’s status under the BSC.

-Where the evidence is considered valid, ELEXON will manage the difference between the Credit Cover Percentage calculated by the central systems and the estimated correct percentage.
+Where the evidence is considered valid and substantial, ELEXON will monitor the Credit Cover Percentage calculated by the central systems and estimate a corrected percentage.